Monday, August 25, 2025

 All of the water & grease from the stern gland goes through the aft

-section together with the odd bit of spilt oil or diesel but cleaning was
+section together with the odd spill of oil and diesel, but cleaning was

 easy and it got a coat of paint to fill / cover up a few small cracks.